Verified comps. Grading math. No guesswork.

 Sources

 Pop counts pulled weekly from PSA Video Games population data.
 Prices from PriceCharting.
-PSA acquired WATA in 2024, so PSA’s video game database is the continuation of WATA’s population history.
+PSA acquired WATA in July 2021 and completed the rebrand to PSA Video Games on October 20, 2025.
+PSA Video Games population data is the continuation of WATA’s population history.
+Heritage graded-sale comps come from Heritage Auctions sold archive lot pages linked in the sale-record table.

 J